JulianSantos-LATAMAI/card-krueger-replication/Executive_Memo.md

 ## Bottom Line Up Front

-New Jersey's 1992 minimum wage increase from $4.25 to $5.05 did not reduce employment at fast food restaurants — if anything, employment rose slightly relative to Pennsylvania, the control state.
-A Phase 4 extension tested whether this result masked hidden differences across store ownership type (company-owned vs. franchised) and regional political environment, and found no statistically meaningful diversification along either dimension: the mandate acted as a hard floor that compressed wage-setting behavior uniformly, regardless of who owned the store or how the surrounding community voted politically.
+New Jersey's 1992 minimum wage increase from $4.25 to $5.05 produced near-uniform compliance across all fast food store types — franchised ($5.08) and company-owned ($5.07) NJ stores converged just above the new floor regardless of ownership structure or regional political lean.
+A Phase 4 extension finds that conservative-region NJ stores, which started at lower pre-mandate wages ($4.56 vs $4.69), experienced a larger absolute wage increase — consistent with the mandate being more binding where wages were most compressed — but no ownership-type heterogeneity was detected.

 ---